-You can perform live-interactive testing of your website on different browsers over Windows, macOS, iOS, and Android hosted by LambdaTest cloud servers.
+You can test website on different devices and browsers over Windows, macOS, iOS, and Android hosted by LambdaTest cloud servers.
 To perform real-time testing, choose “Real-Time Testing” from the dashboard.

 Just enter your URL, select the browsers and test the website on different browsers.

 Screenshot testing allows you to take full-page screenshots of your website automatically across numerous browsers & OS (maximum 25) in a single test session.

 But if we think for a moment, if there are so many browsers and so many operating systems, testing them, again and again, is really time consuming.
 To decrease this time and increase our efficiency, we try to automate this process of testing by writing automation scripts.

 Automation scripts are tests in the form of a set of instructions.
 They are executed to tell the computer to execute them automatically on the system under test in different intervals of time.
 The best thing about the automation scripts is that no matter how complex and long these tests may be, they can be run repeatedly as many times on different intervals.
 So, I need to just add one browser in the browser matrix I previously tested and run the tests again when a new browser arrives in the market.

 Selenium Automation tests do not need the engineer to sit and watch or intervene in any way.
 They can be run round the clock without any intervention.
 LambdaTest provides the feature of writing automation scripts to execute tests on your website.
 Performing cross browser testing with automation is more powerful and efficient.